TheRegge/power2save/README.md

 ## Warnings

 - **Only use this with very small arrays of elements to save, otherwise the powers of two will get very big and might not fit your database requirements.**
-- **For most situation, it is NOT a good idea to use powers of 2 to save your data.
+- **For most situations, it is NOT a good idea to use powers of 2 to save your data.
 It is only for very contrived situations.
 I created this mostly for fun and for using bitwise operators that I have started learning!**

 ## Quick start